 For an average build, the available SATA power cables or connectors and the provided data cables with the PSU and motherboard should be adequate to meet the requirements of most users.

 If you need to add more drives, then you will need to procure more cables and connectors.
-Always choose a high-quality cable that would protect you from the risks of any mishap.
+Always choose a high-quality cables that would protect you from the risks of any mishap.

 You also need to keep your computer’s overall power requirements in mind when adding more drives.